Study Abroad Advisor

 I teach at a community college and many of my students are young and live at home.
 A group tour is the best of both worlds for them: they travel to a foreign place with their friends and a faculty member.
 Most tour packages include the services of a driver and a bilingual tour guide.
 Itineraries are created, hotels are booked, and plans are made all for my group.
 And as a faculty member, I travel for free and often enjoy many perks as well: free phone cards, travel insurance, and even cash stipends.
 The benefits vary by tour operator, but most companies offer some incentives beyond the free trip.

 Granted, there is a lot of work to do on my part to prepare for any group tour: I organize meetings, conduct orientations, mail forms, place posters, collect information, and process paperwork.
 To travel at the cheaper shoulder-season rate and to avoid sharing a bus with a high school group I plan trips for late May, the worst time of my academic year.
-However, when one considers that I have received free vacations to Ireland, France, England, and Scotland (in May 2004), the hours sacrificed on my weekends are well worth it.
+However, when one considers that I have received free vacations to Ireland, France, England, and Scotland, the hours sacrificed on my weekends are well worth it.

 To be honest, I have had some trouble as a tour leader.
 I have had students who were mugged in Paris, groped in Dublin, and lost in London.
 Our 2003 trip to Madrid was canceled in the airport, because of a blizzard.
 However, the etymology of travel is travail: to trouble, to work, or to torment.
 I work for my trips, but the benefits outweigh the efforts.